MapsPeople/web-ui/packages/mi-components/src/components/chip/readme.md

 # mi-chip

 The `<mi-chip>` element can be used to display a chip.
-The chip has an active state, which adds an additional class to the component and it applies extra styling to the chip.
-The chip can have an icon, however that is optional.
+The chip can have an active state, as well as an icon, which is an optional attribute.

 Example usage: